MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-object.md

 For more information on how to configure report limits in [!INCLUDE[prod_short](includes/prod_short.md)] on-premises environments, see [Server settings for reports](../administration/configure-server-instance.md#Reports).

 > [!NOTE]
 > For Excel layouts and the ability to get report data in Excel without a layout, you also need to take Excel limits into consideration.
-For more information, see [Excel limits](../administration/operational-limits-online.md#Excel).
+Learn more in [Excel limits](../administration/operational-limits-online.md#Excel).

 ## See also